 The Workspaces section is divided into five tabs:

 - Job History

 Below is a brief overview of the contents of each tab

-A condensed view of what this workspace is for, who has access, how much it costs, and the status of the activity going on inside of it.
+The dashboard tab is a summary of what this workspace is for, details about the data, analysis workflows and interactive notebooks in the workspace, who has access, how much it costs, and the status of the activity going on inside of it.

 - View the authorization domain